This guide has everything you need to know about marketing.

 Television and radio are more traditional marketing mediums in comparison to the ones I’ve mentioned above.
 Both of them will help you broadcast your message to a broad audience.
 Yet, you can also deliver messages to specific segments of your target audience.

 Thus, the power of TV and radio channels cannot be underestimated.
 Radio ads will help you to reach many people while on the go.
-Besides, the radio is a highly useful tool for local marketing.
+Besides, the radio is a handy tool for local marketing.

 TV advertising offers lots of visual marketing opportunities.
 It allows businesses to be somehow more creative than in other marketing channels.
 You can take advantage of TV to show your products, tell your brand story, generate leads, etc.